getporter/operator/README.md

 # Configure the Operator

-This section breaks down what the configure-namespace action of the bundle is doing under the hood.
+This section breaks down what the configureNamespace action of the bundle is doing under the hood.
 If you end up having to manually configure these values, let us know!
 That means the custom action in our bundle isn't working out.